jeplb/mahoraga-codec/README.md

 ## Reproducing the paper

 Every cell in the paper has a corresponding JSON under `data/`.
-The supplementary tables are produced on the fly from the JSONs by grouping on `(codec, channel, r)` and counting `n_success / n_trials` — no intermediate aggregate files are checked in.
+The supplementary tables are produced on the fly from the JSONs by grouping on `(codec, channel, r)` and counting `n_success / n_trials`.
+No intermediate aggregate files are checked in.

 Replot any figure from its data: